RuiApostolo/propc/README.md

 - Calculates Rg from average distance of all atoms (in the same molecule, or all).
 - Calculates Ree, if ReeFirstAtom and ReeLastAtom are 0, they will be taken as the first and last atom.
 Any other number (between 1 and MolSize) will be taken as the index of the atom to be used, starting with the first atom of MolStartType as index 1, and going in the order of the datafile.
 - Calculates p(q) from the positions of atoms for one or more molecules.
-- Calculates p(q) from the positions of atoms for smae-molecule and different-molecule in multi-molecule systems.
+- Calculates p(q) from the positions of atoms for same-molecule and different-molecule in multi-molecule systems.
+- Allows the use of different weights for each atom type
 - Rebuilds polymer, removing solvent and PBC.

 ## Compile